 The Company is engaged in the acquisition and exploration of mineral property interests.
 Currently, Armor does not have any mineral producing properties or any revenues from operations.

-The Company does not have any exploration projects as at March 31, 2024, but is seeking new exploration projects and properties by way of acquisition or staking new areas.
+The Company does not have any exploration projects as at March 31, 2025, but is seeking new exploration projects and properties by way of acquisition.

 CORPORATE MATTERS